Welcome GUEST! CREATE ACCOUNT - Forgot Password?

 Registered: Apr 01, '08

-This one struck me too.
-Don't know if it's people only searching for their own race in porn (since the majority of American porn is assumed to be white, otherwise the race becomes a genre), or people searching for forbidden fruit in a less racially harmonious region of the country.
-Like how some social conservatives publicly oppose homosexuality or gay marriage but probably have no problem with girl-girl porn (but really, who does? ).
+I'm curious what some of the sites have closed for you.
 "It's incredibly obvious, isn't it?
 A foreign substance is introduced into our precious bodily fluids without the knowledge of the individual.
 Certainly without any choice.
 That's the way your hardcore Commie works." - Gen. Jack D. Rippper, Dr. Stranglove

 Active User